Abdullah21-kamal/Pivot-Table-in-Excel/README.md

 Product Variety: There are several products being tracked.
 Geographical Distribution: Sales data is provided for three states: California, Oregon, and Washington.
 Sales Figures: The sales amounts vary widely, reflecting different levels of sales activity across products, months, and states.

+# You can find the excel sheet "PIVOT_task..xls" and the solution file "solution.xls"